mnlipp/VM-Operator/controller.md

 # The Controller

-The controller component (which is part of the manager) monitors custom resources of kind `VirtualMachine` and creates or modifies other resources in the cluster as required to get the VM defined by the CR up and running.
+The controller component (which is part of the manager) monitors custom resources of kind `VirtualMachine`.
+It creates or modifies other resources in the cluster as required to get the VM defined by the CR up and running.

-Here is the definition of a VM from the
+Here is the sample definition of a VM from the ["local-path" example](https://github.com/mnlipp/VM-Operator/tree/main/example/local-path):
-["local-path" example](https://github.com/mnlipp/VM-Operator/tree/main/example/local-path):

 ```yaml